 Songs we hear are incorporated with some kind of memory.
 And, waking up on a crisp Christmas morning with a lively Christmas song playing is a vibrant and joyful memory your kids would love to reminisce as they get older.
 Not only would it bring an instant smile on their faces but it would also make the day feel extra special and unforgettable.
 Note that it’d be nice to play the same songs each year.

 Nothing says “We are family” than wearing matching pajamas.
 It’s also a cute way to show your kids that your family is united and bonded.

 If matching pajamas don’t work for your family, you can instead choose themed pajamas.
-Perhaps something from your favorite family movie or shows like The Incredibles, Toy Story, The Minions, Dr. Seuss’ Cat in the Hat Thing 1 & Thing 2, or superheroes like the Marvel characters.
+Perhaps something from your favorite family movie night movies or shows like The Incredibles, Toy Story, The Minions, Dr. Seuss’ Cat in the Hat Thing 1 & Thing 2, or superheroes like the Marvel characters.